MPhil in Economic and Social History

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-• a first-class or strong upper second-class undergraduate degree with honours (a minimum of 68% overall and 68% for the dissertation) in a relevant discipline in the humanities or social sciences.
+- an undergraduate degree with a minimum of 68% overall (equivalent to a high upper second class degree) and 68% for the dissertation in a relevant discipline in the humanities or social sciences.

-• For applicants with a degree from the USA, the minimum GPA sought is 3.75 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.6 out of 4.0.
+However, successful candidates normally have a GPA of 3.75 or higher.

 Applicants are normally expected to have a previous degree in history, economic history or economics, but for master's applications a number of candidates may be accepted with a degree in a different subject area.
 You will need to ensure that you link your proposed dissertation topic with your previous expertise when you present it in your research proposal, or that you explain why you want to switch to study history, and to show that you have already done some background research into it.
 Your submitted written work should show your writing and research skills in their best light, as it will be important to show that you have the necessary skills required for historical research.